 You can get right into the rainforest on the aerial walkway and the canopy tower, without trampling through the sensitive under-storey or having an unfortunate encounter with a stinging tree.
 There are great views to be had, and plenty of information to help you understand what you’re seeing.
 And there are some amazing things to see – the view across the Alexander Range is worth the climb to the top of the tower, and you’ll see one of the world’s most popular palm trees — the Alexandra Palm – this is its home country.
 And there’s the king fern – a plant that hasn’t changed in hundreds of millions of years.
 There’s plenty of bird-life – and there’s a reasonable chance of sighting the usually reclusive cassowary.

-LISTEN Click on the red arrow to take a tour of the Daintree Discovery Centre with our wildlife correspondent Martin Cohen
+Take a tour of the Daintree Discovery Centre with our wildlife correspondent Martin Cohen.

 When you’re in the rainforest, there are fruits and plants that may look good – but should never be eaten.
 Such treats as the cassowary plum, stink horn and idiot fruit.
-LISTEN Click on the red arrow to hear Abi Ralph & Martin explain.
+Listen to Abi Ralph & Martin explain.